-The first TEN weeks are designed for a beginning runner or one who is recovering from an injury as seen in the chart below:
+The first 10 weeks are designed for a beginning runner or one who is recovering from an injury, as seen in the chart below:

-Each run workout is to be done THREE times a week:
+Do each run workout three times a week:

-Running Plan II - Intermediate Runners - Build up to a 10K run:
+Running Plan II (intermediate runners): Build to a 10K run:

-After starting a running plan, often people get injured after continuing past the 3 mile run point.
-Add some non impact aerobic options in the plan of the week to help alleviate future pains.
+After starting a running plan, people often get injured after continuing past the three-mile run point.
+Add some nonimpact aerobic options to help alleviate future pains.
 Check out related running articles here.